The Gathering (band): Early years (1989-1994)

-Founded by brothers Hans and René Rutten and vocalist Bart Smits, The Gathering formed in the city of Oss in 1989.
-Soon after they were joined by Hugo Prinsen Geerligs, Jelmer Wiersma and Frank Boeijen to complete their first line-up.
+Brothers Hans and René Rutten and vocalist Bart Smits founded by The Gathering in Oss in 1989.
+Hugo Prinsen Geerligs, Jelmer Wiersma and Frank Boeijen joined them to complete their first line-up.
 The Gathering's earliest recordings were categorized as atmospheric doom metal with influences from death metal acts like Celtic Frost and Hellhammer.

-In 1990 they recorded a demo tape entitled An Imaginary Symphony which met some positive reactions from the underground metal scene due to their unusual use of keyboards in metal-oriented music.
-A second demo, "Moonlight Archer" was recorded in April 1991, was picked up by several music journalists.
-Both demos suffered from poor production; however they did help establish the band's name on the live circuit opening for bands such as Dead Head, Invocator, Samael, Morbid Angel and Death.
+In 1990, they recorded the demo An Imaginary Symphony, which met positive reactions from the underground metal scene due to their unusual use of keyboards in metal music.
+They recorded a second demo, "Moonlight Archer", in April 1991.
+Several music journalists picked it up.
+Both demos were poorly produced but helped establish the band's name on the live circuit, opening for bands such as Dead Head, Invocator, Samael, Morbid Angel and Death.

-After signing with Foundation 2000, the group released their debut album Always... in 1992.
-On this album, Bart Smits was accompanied by Marike Groot on vocals, who also joined the Gathering on stage for most of the gigs.
+After signing with Foundation 2000, the group released their debut album, Always..., in 1992.
+On this album, Marike Groot accompanied Bart Smits on vocals.
+Groot joined the Gathering on stage for most shows.
 The album sold nearly 20,000 units over the next few years in Europe.
-In 1992 both Smits and Groot left the group due to musical differences; the other members wanted to change direction towards a lighter, more progressive sound.
+In 1992, Smits and Groot left the group due to musical differences.
+The other members wanted a lighter, more progressive sound.
 Smits went on to form his own project, Wish, to explore a darker, heavier sound.

-In 1993 the group recruited two new vocalists, Niels Duffhues and female counterpart Martine van Loon.
-A second album, Almost a Dance, was recorded and released in 1993 by Foundation 2000.
-The album was met with much criticism aimed at Duffhues' punk-ish tone being decidedly out of step with the music, and the album was largely written off as a result.
-The group collectively acknowledged their disappointments with the album and started writing new material and looked for a new vocalist.
+In 1993, the group recruited vocalists Niels Duffhues and female counterpart Martine van Loon.
+They recorded and released a second album, Almost a Dance, in 1993 by Foundation 2000.
+The album met criticism aimed at Duffhues' punk-ish tone being out of step with the music.
+The album was largely written off as a result.
+The group acknowledged their disappointment with the album and started writing new material and looked for a new vocalist.